benber86/curve-blog/content/posts/gho-users/index.md

 Mitigating selling pressure this way would, in turn, help stabilize the peg.

 It's true that not all users might have been using DEXes to sell their GHO.
-Looking at second-order flows on major DEXes, we can see that in the absence of staking rewards a significant proportion of users were using DEXes to provide liquidity and get yield on their GHO:
+Looking at second-order flows on major DEXes, we can see in the chart below that in the absence of staking rewards a significant proportion of users were using DEXes to provide liquidity and get yield on their GHO.
+(_Stablecoins_ means that users traded their GHO for other stables like USDC or USDT while _Crypto assets_ refers to all other, volatile tokens users have traded GHO for):

 <script src="../../js/gho-users/sec-order-merit.js"></script>